Eager to dive into the Beat Saber virtual reality experience, but scared to choose the wrong headset?

 The resolution of the Quest 2 is 1,920-by-1,832-pixel/eye, which is more than the resolution of the Index.
 The means the image quality is crisp and sharp for a more immersive VR experience.

 Now while the Quest 2 has better display sharpness, the gameplay feels a little less smooth on the headset than the Index.
-This is because the Oculus Quest has a refresh rate of 90 Hz compared to the 120 Hz of the Index.
+This is because the Meta Quest has a refresh rate of 90 Hz compared to the 120 Hz of the Index.

-The Oculus 2 uses inside-out tracking with the help of the cameras on the headset.
+The Meta 2 uses inside-out tracking with the help of the cameras on the headset.
 Unfortunately, the tracking is not as good as the Index’s lighthouse-based tracking, however, it still does the job of tracking your Saber movements incredibly well.

 In terms of comfort, the Quest 2 is decent.
 It is a light headset, though some of you might find it weighs heavy on the front of your face.
 And yes, it may feel uncomfortable.